 Specific examples: names and accents

 bah'-nih-chee.
 Schraf’s pronunciation mirrors the phonetic spelling given in the Foreigner glossary and also follows Cherry’s rules for which syllable to accent depending on vowel length.
 Schraf is objectively correct here, since Cherryh’s glossary is by definition canonical.

 (The differences in pronunciation on this particular one might arise from the fact that May treats the middle syllable in Banichi’s name the same as the middle syllable in Algini’s name—both long

 e sounds.
 On one hand, this seems like a valid alternate pronunciation, like “dayta” and “dahta,” perhaps.
 On the other hand, how do you pronounce the name of the nine foot tall assassin?
-It’s kind of like the joke with the 800 lb gorilla—”any way he wants”…)
+It’s like the old joke: “Any way he wants”…)

 May’s Illisidi is